Managing Director, Bayer Ireland and Strategy Board Member, IPHA

 Her position is buoyed by Ireland’s recent decision to join the European Clinical Research Infrastructure Network (ECRIN), opening opportunities for pan-European clinical trials which has the potential to give us access to large populations of patients and collaborations across countries.

-On a broader scale, there has never been a more exciting time for innovation within the pharmaceutical industry.
+Moreover, on a broader scale, there has never been a more exciting time for innovation within the pharmaceutical industry.
 Across the industry, new technologies, such as artificial intelligence, are opening up opportunities within clinical research.
 Such developments could help to support the new wave of clinical trials that Canamasas hopes to see in Ireland very soon.